Motion by mean curvature from Glauber-Kawasaki dynamics with speed change: Proof of Theorem

 Next we simplify the integrand in the right-hand side of \eqref{pf:4}.
 Since $c^\pm$ are independent of $\eta_0$, we obtain

 Recalling $a_{x}^{2, \pm} = - u_x a_{x}^{1, \pm}$, we observe that

 Then, recalling \eqref{eq:f},

 In the computations that follow, we apply Theorem \ref{BG} in a similar manner.
-We will therefore abbreviate the explanation above by saying that Theorem \ref{BG} allows us to replace the contribution of the third term of \eqref{eq:cor2.6} with respect to the expectation in \eqref{pf:3} by
+We will therefore abbreviate the explanation above by saying that Theorem \ref{BG} allows us to replace the contribution of the third term of the right-hand side of \eqref{eq:cor2.6} with respect to the expectation in \eqref{pf:3} by

 at the cost of the error term $\e_3$.
 In addition, the computation of the integrand is \eqref{pf:4} is mostly the reverse of the expansion made in \eqref{pf:5}.
 This will also be the case in the computations that follow; we will therefore omit this part of the computation.